CiscoDevNet/dnac-samples-aradford/README.md

 I have modified the uniq library from APIC-EM to work with DNAC.
 This is not the officially supported version.

-- uniq contains the client librarry code.
+- uniq contains the client library code.
 You will need to install this to use the examples.
 - code_samples contains examples for PnP and other simple use cases